FaradayRF/Faraday-Software/Tutorials/Tutorials/1-Basic_Proxy_Interactions_And_Programming/0-Proxy_Basics/Readme.md

 This tutorial will focus on the interactions with Proxy directly without any applications by using POST/GET to retrieve data from a local Faraday device.

+#Running The Tutorial Example Script

-# Start The Proxy Interface
+## Start The Proxy Interface

 Following the [Configuring Proxy](../../0-Welcome_To_Faraday/Configuring_Proxy/) tutorial configure, start, and ensure a successful connection to a locally (USB) connected Faraday digital radio.

 This tutorial assumes a standard UART telemetry beacon interval rate of 5 seconds or faster.
 If you've configured the interval slower it is suggested to configure the Faraday device to 5 seconds or faster.

-# Tutorial Output Examples
+## Tutorial Output Examples

 below is a screen-shot of the partial output of the tutorial script when run in a python interpreter (PyCharm).
 Note that some data is blacked out of this image (GPS).